Brewers vs. Dodgers Player Props Betting Odds

-The Milwaukee Brewers host the Los Angeles Dodgers at American Family Field on Monday at 7:40 PM ET.
-Those looking to place a player prop bet can find odds on Rowdy Tellez, Freddie Freeman and others in this matchup.
+The Los Angeles Dodgers visit the Milwaukee Brewers at American Family Field on Tuesday at 7:40 PM ET.
+Those looking to place a player prop bet can find odds on Freddie Freeman, Willy Adames and others in this contest.

 Bet on this matchup or its props with DraftKings!